CLEANit/MatSimPy/README.md

 **Func trim_nums(string_name, num_pos = 0)** <br> This allows integer values to be picked out from filenames (i.e. "\home\file_1.txt" would return [1]).
 A specified integer value is used to return an integer found in the filename (i.e.  "\home\file_1_2.txt" would return [1] by default, but would return [2] if num_pos = 1).

 **Func pyargmax(l)** <br> Find the argmax in a python list of numbers.
-From the resource here: https://towardsdatascience.com/there-is-no-argmax-function-for-python-list-cd0659b05e49
+Adapted from resource here: https://towardsdatascience.com/there-is-no-argmax-function-for-python-list-cd0659b05e49

+**Func strainer(someList, indices)** <br> Takes someList and extracts a sub-list containing only entries found in the indices list.
+Useful for working with lists of objects that cannot simply be converted to numpy arrays or pandas dataframes.
+Adapted from resource here: https://stackoverflow.com/questions/497426/deleting-multiple-elements-from-a-list

 **Func repeatDataSampler** <br> Pull a user-defined number of samples from a list of consistently-sized ordered categories/repeats (i.e. name1, name2, name3, grade1, grade2, grade3... --> name1, grade1...).